Decidous/the-weather-rail/journal.md

 ## June 7: Design Meeting

 Log-03: 2 hours, 40 minutes

-Member: Decidous, Evan
+Members: Decidous, Evan

-Our goal: Make the ring go up and pass through the two levels of guy lines holding up the weather rail.
+**Our goal**: Use a motor to move the ring up the rail with a pulley THEN, have stationary & moving instruments

-We want to have a couple of things that need to move.
+We want to have a couple of things that need to **move**.
 * Camera: Capture light pollution & cloud coverage at an angled view
 * (Optional) Directional Antenna Setup: Wi-Fi relay unit pointing towards source based on GPS coordinates + other antenna to current device
 * Solar Panels: Automatically charge up onboard battery
 * Anemometer: Accurately measure wind direction & speed (needs to change orientation if wind is blocked by the pole)

-Non-moving parts:
+**Non-moving parts**:
 * PCB: Main weather measuring tools
   * Humidity
   * Temperature